Close

 In the aerodynamics setup window, iRacing provides a useful aero calculator to check front and rear ride heights at speed.
 Aero load impacts ride height at high speed, so you may need to make minor adjustments to chassis settings after changing wing angles.

-Drivetrain
+The Drivetrain

 In the SF-23, you can adjust the differential, throttle shaping and launch control RPM in the drivetrain settings.
 The engine in-car dials depend entirely on your personal preferences and the pedals you use.
 The differential, however, is an essential tool to adjust the car on the turn-in and corner exit.

 Usually, the differential preload is set too low for the SF-23 because it creates too much understeer and front tyre wear overwise.
 Of course, with the low preload settings, you must be careful with the throttle during acceleration to limit wheel spin.
-Adjust differential after suspension settings because, as a blunt tool, it will reduce the chassis’s ability to respond.
+Adjust the differential after suspension settings because, as a blunt tool, it will reduce the chassis’s ability to respond.

 The overtake system then adds an element of strategy to Super Formula races.
 You can use it for 200 seconds during a race, but with a 100 or 110-second (depending on the track) delay between activations.
 The most appropriate times to activate it are during the first lap, for key overtakes and during final laps.

-Braking
+The Braking

 Remember that the SF-23 has significantly more tyre load during the early braking phase thanks to aero downforce at high speed.
 Therefore, you can be more aggressive in the initial application of brakes than in GT or prototype cars but more cautious with trail braking to avoid lock-ups.